 TRM Support.
 Recommend adjustments to TRM measure values, algorithms or methods (as applicable) using primary and secondary sources, including Illinois-specific primary research.

 NTG Ratio.
 Conduct primary and secondary research to estimate free ridership and spillover and use them to recommend NTG ratios to the SAG.
-Complete NTG research by August 1, so that initial NTG recommendations can be made to the SAG by September 1 of each year and finalized by October 1 to be used for the following program year.
+Report NTG research results by August 1, so that initial NTG recommendations can be made to the SAG by September 1 of each year and finalized by October 1 to be used for the following program year.
 In 2020, NTG research will be completed one month earlier, by July 1, to inform development of the next EEP.

 Jointly Implemented or Coordinated Programs.
 Evaluations of joint or coordinated programs will be designed to meet the needs of PGL, NSG, and ComEd, as well as other Illinois utilities, when appropriate.
 When programs are delivered jointly with electric utilities, calculate verified gross natural gas savings without interactive effects from the reduction of electricity usage.

 Timing.
 Navigant will conduct “real-time” impact evaluation as the default approach for programs, except where we are limited by data availability or where there is no significant benefit from early analysis.
-For programs with TRM-based measures, Navigant will conduct an interim review of per-unit savings from tracking data during the second quarter (results by July 1 if data is available by April 30 For programs with non-TRM custom measures, Navigant will draw savings verification samples one to three times during the program-year, depending on the number of completed projects, with the first sample drawn prior to July 1.
+For programs with TRM-based measures, Navigant will conduct an interim review of per-unit savings from tracking data during the second quarter (results by July 1 if data is available by April 30).
+We will prioritize the interim review effort on programs with a larger contribution of savings to the portfolio.
+Navigant will conduct a high-level engineering review of the 2020 Master Measure Database during Q1 of 2020, checking for correct adoption of 2019 interim review findings, updated TRM algorithms, and NTG values.
+For programs with non-TRM custom measures, Navigant will draw savings verification samples one to three times during the program-year, depending on the number of completed projects, with the first sample drawn prior to July 1.
 We expect billing usage analyses will occur after the end of the program year but may cut across program years to increase sample sizes and ensure completion in time for the TRM update cycle.
 Final impact evaluation will take place after the program-year ends, when we receive final tracking data, expected by January 30.
 We will make best efforts to deliver draft reports by March 15, allowing for review time prior to wrapping up final versions by April 30.
 (If events and needs change and that date needs to shift, we can work through the implications of the date change collectively, including interested SAG parties.)

 Measures that are included in the TRM are adjusted by evaluation through savings verification, while evaluation research is conducted on custom measures to estimate savings.
 Methods for savings verification of TRM measures that will be employed are tracking data review and engineering review of measure savings for compliance with the TRM.
 Estimating the evaluation-researched ex post gross savings of custom measures will involve tracking data review and, for sampled participants, engineering review of project files, on-site measurement and verification (M&V), and/or billing analysis.